kubernetes/autoscaler/cluster-autoscaler/proposals/ephemeral-buffers.md

    behavior), and is the current behavior retconned as `recreate` explicitly?
 3. **`fillDeadline` scope and clock:** confirm it applies only to `none`, and that the deadline is measured from `ReadyForProvisioning`.
-On expiry: withdraw provisioning intent (delete virtual pods) and mark `Fulfilled/FillDeadlineExceeded`, without force-deleting already-provisioned nodes.
+On expiry: withdraw provisioning intent (delete virtual pods) and mark `Expired/FillDeadlineExceeded` (distinct from `Fulfilled`), without force-deleting already-provisioned nodes.
 4. **`Fulfilled` stickiness:** terminal for the object's lifetime (re-arm by delete/recreate) vs. re-armable by spec edit.
 5. **Dependency on consumption tracking:** this proposal assumes the capped buffers proposal lands